Here’s an interesting question: “What mortgage has the best interest rate?”

 In the end, it may all just come down to what you’re comfortable with.

-For many, the stress of an ARM simply isn’t worth any potential discount, so perhaps a fixed mortgage is “best,” especially with how cheap they are these days
+For many, the stress of an ARM simply isn’t worth any potential discount.
+So perhaps a fixed mortgage is “best,” even if they aren’t cheap anymore.

 Read more: Which mortgage is right for me?